 Mezzo-soprano Miya Higashiyama is currently attending the Bienen School of Music at Northwestern University ('21) where she is receiving her Master of Music degree under the tutelage of Theresa Brancaccio.
 She recently graduated Pacific Lutheran University ('17) with an undergraduate degree of a Bachelor of Music in Vocal Performance where she studied with James Brown.
 She was a recipient of the Agnes Berge Smith Music Scholarship and also served as a student representative on the SOAC (School of Arts and Communication) board.

+This year at Northwestern Opera Theatre Miya will be covering Orlovsky in Die Fledermaus by J. Strauss II, and performing the role of Silvia/La Messaggera in L'orfeo by Monteverdi.
 In past performance seasons, Miya sang the alto soloist in Beethoven's Ninth Symphony with the Olympia Symphony Orchestra, Third Spirit in The Magic Flute and chorus in Lucia di Lammermoor at Vashon Opera.
 She was also a finalist in the NATSAA Regional Singing Competition in October of 2017 and participated in the Northwest district of the MONC (Metropolitan Opera National Council) competition fall of 2018.

 In Pacific Lutheran University Opera Productions, she was seen as Zita in Gianni Schicchi, Hansel in Humperdinck's Hansel and Gretel, Public Opinion in Offenbach's Orpheus in the Underworld, Ruggiero in Handel's Alcina, Rosina in Rossini's Il Barbiere di Siviglia and Hermia (u/s) in Britten's A Midsummer Night's Dream.